cortinaluis/vue-google-map-sample/README.md

 #### Component 1: "components/map_marker"

-For the former, iterates an array, called `markers`, each of which contains geo-coordinates for a certain marker, and is rendered into a marker on the map according to the rules defined in `components/map_marker`.
+For this component, `views/map` iterates an array called `markers`, each of which contains geo-coordinates for a certain marker, and will be eventually rendered as a marker on the map according to the implementations defined in `components/map_marker`.

 view/map/index.js: